sandeepreddyrangareddy/ecommerce-data-project/README.md

 ## Lessons Learned
 The main thing I'd do differently next time is add data quality checks earlier in the pipeline — I spent more time than expected tracking down where nulls were coming from before realizing they were in the source files themselves.

+---

+## Dataset:
+Download from https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce and place CSVs in a /data folder locally before running.